Last updated: January 10, 2022

 Sadly though, you can’t sync contacts from Mailchimp to Copper with Copper’s native integration.
 So, if you’re using a Mailchimp lead capture form, or one of their landing pages, you won’t be able to sync that data automatically.

-They offer Mailchimp forms integration, so you can easily create contacts in OnePage once someone submits their details via a form on your site.
-It also includes things like lead source, tags and a “next action”, simplifying follow-ups.
+They also offer a Mailchimp forms integration, so you can easily create contacts in OnePage once someone submits their details via a form on your site.
+It includes things like lead source, tags and a “next action”, simplifying follow-ups.

 Their integration with Mailchimp’s email marketing features allows you to push data and fields, like addresses, lead source etc from OnePage to Mailchimp on a daily basis (you can pick the time it syncs).

-On the downside, it doesn’t sync campaign stats, like opens and clicks (but they do at least include a “quick link” so you can jump straight in Mailchimp from the OnePage dashboard.
+On the downside, it doesn’t sync email campaign performance stats, and engagement like opens and clicks (but they do at least include a “quick link” so you can jump straight in Mailchimp from the OnePage dashboard).

 It’s hard to talk about Mailchimp CRM integration without mentioning Salesforce.
-They’ve both been around since the late 90’s – early 00’s.
+They’ve both been around since the late 90’s/early 00’s.
 And they’ve both become titans in their respective fields — sales process and marketing automation.